xenoinc/LiteMigrator/readme.md

 5. Get the PR merged
 6. Welcome to our contributors' list!

-This project could use your assistance to crush limitation Please visit the [Known Limitations](https://github.com/xenoinc/SQLiteMigrator/wiki/Known-Limitations) wiki page
+This project could use your assistance to crush any limitations.

+Please visit the [Known Limitations](https://github.com/xenoinc/SQLiteMigrator/wiki/Known-Limitations) wiki page